ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers

 \subsection{Evaluation Setup}

-We list the configurations for the baseline GPU platform, the state-of-the-art ReRAM accelerator \cite{feinberg2018enabling} for scientific computing (ESCMA) and our \rfloat in Table \ref{table:platform}.
-For the baseline GPU, we use an NVIDIA Tesla P100 GPU, which has 3584 cuda cores and a 16GB HBM2 memory.
-We use cuda 10.1 and cuSPARSE routines in the iterative solvers for the processing on sparse matrices.
+We list the configurations for the baseline GPU platform, the state-of-the-art ReRAM accelerator~\cite{feinberg2018enabling} for scientific computing (Feinberg) and our \rfloat in Table \ref{table:platform}.
+We use an NVIDIA Tesla V100 GPU, which has 5120 Cuda cores and a 32GB HBM2 memory.
+We use CUDA version 11.7 and cuSPARSE routines in the iterative solvers for the processing on sparse matrices.
 We measure the running time for the solvers on the GPU.
-For the two ReRAM accelerators, i.e. ESCMA and \rfloat, we use the parameters in Table \ref{table:platform} for simulation.
+For the two ReRAM accelerators, i.e. Feinberg~\cite{feinberg2018enabling} and \rfloat, we use the parameters in Table \ref{table:platform} for simulation.
 Both the two ReRAM accelerators have 128 Banks and the crossbar size is $128\times128$.
-In ESCMA, we configure 64 clusters for each bank, which is slightly larger than that (56) in the original work \cite{feinberg2018enabling}.
+In Feinberg~\cite{feinberg2018enabling}, we configure 64 clusters for each bank, which is slightly larger than that (56) in Feinberg~\cite{feinberg2018enabling}.
 There are 128 crossbars in each cluster.
-The precision in ESCMA is double floating-point.
+The precision in Feinberg~\cite{feinberg2018enabling} is double floating-point.
 In \rfloat, we configure 128 banks, 128 subbanks per bank, and 64 crossbars per subbank.
 The precision in \rfloat is \texttt{\textbf{refloat}} with a default setting that $e=3$, $f=3$, $e_v=3$ and $f_v=8$.
 For the two ReRAM accelerators, the equivalent computing ReRAM is 17.1Gb.
-The ADC and ReRAM cells for the two accelerators are of the same configurations.
+The ADC and ReRAM cells for the two accelerators are of the same configuration.
 We use a 1.5GS/s 10-bit pipelined SAR ADC \cite{kull201728} for conversion.
 The DAC is 1-bit, which is implemented by wordline activation.
 We use 1-bit SLC \cite{niu2013design} and the write latency is 50.88ns.
-The computing latency for one crossbar including the ADC conversion is 107ns \cite{feinberg2018enabling}.
-In the two ReRAM accelerators, each bank has a 16MB memory for buffering and 128 floating-point MACs for vector processing.
+The computing latency for one crossbar, including the ADC conversion, is 107ns~\cite{feinberg2018enabling}.